CN-UPB/DeepCoMP/docs/mdp.md

     * Allow UEs to connect based on SNR not data rate threshold
     * Clean up: Removed unused interference calculation from model (assume no interference)
 * Improved observations:
-    *
+    * Variant `CentralRemainingDrEnv` with extra observation indicating each UE's total current data rate in `[-1, 1]`: 0 = requirements exactly fulfilled
+    * Improves avg. episode reward from 343 (+- 92) to 388 (+- 111); after 30k train, tested over 30 eps
     * Dict space obs allow distinguishing continuous data rate obs and binary connected obs.
-Were both treated as binary (Box) before --> smaller obs space
+Were both treated as binary (Box) before --> smaller obs space now
 * Penalty for losing connection to BS through movement rather than actively disconnecting --> Agent learns to disconnect
 * Small improvements in RLlib setup & workflow and in visualization (show rough BS range for accepting connections in gray)

-Example: Centralized PPO agent controlling two UEs after 30k training with RLlib (30 iter with 2 workers).
-Using the new rate-fair sharing model.
+Example: Centralized PPO agent controlling two UEs after 30k training with RLlib.
+Using the new rate-fair sharing model and obs.

 ![v0.5 example](gifs/v05.gif)